ForEvolve/forevolve.github.io/_posts/en/2017-09-08-design-patterns-web-api-service-and-repository-part-9.md

 Once again, due to the subsystem design, our tests are more than simple!
 Note that I am not testing the mapping here but the Façade.
 Each mapper has also been tested individually.

+## Refactoring NinjaEntityEnumerableToNinjaMapper
+If we take a look at `NinjaEntityEnumerableToNinjaMapper`, we could easily create a more generalized implementation that would support any collection, assuming that we have a single entity mapper.

+TODO: ...

 ## The end of this article
 ### What have we covered in this article?